Thursday, December 5, 2024

 I regretted not taking a picture of the young lady.
 I'm already starting to forget what she looked like.
 Not that I would've started anything with her; as I said, she was too young.

-Last night, before I went to sleep, I started compulsively picking at a callus on my right big toe.
+Last night at Libertar, before I went to sleep, I started compulsively picking at a callus on my right big toe.
 This callus had nothing to do with my injury, nor with my diabetic ulcer; it was just a random thing.
 Nevertheless, it annoyed the hell out of me, so as is my wont, I started picking at it.
 My brain was screaming at me to stop because these compulsive-picking sessions never end well.
 Just clip off the callus! yelled my brain.
 A perfectly rational thought that most reasonable people would heed.
 I ignored my brain's entreaties, though, and eventually paid the price: with a satisfying rip, a chunk of callus came off my toe, followed by big, fat droplets of dark blood.
 Fuck, another bleeder.
 And I had no one but myself to blame.
 As usually happens in such cases, I had once again ripped off too much skin.

-I hopped across the floor of my room at Libertar Pension, leaving heavy droplets of blood to mark my path.
+I hopped across the floor of my room at the pension, leaving heavy droplets of blood to mark my path.
 I grabbed some wet wipes, cleaned the floor, and hopped back to the couch to minister to my toe, stanching the bleed with a combination of "aqua" bandages and thick-gauze bandages (so you now see why I needed to buy more waterproof bandages today).
 Several layers of bandages and tape were enough to stop any further leakage, and when I checked my bandage this afternoon after walking over 21K, I saw to my delight that there had been no more bleeding.
 My wool sock was pristine (on the outside at least), and while some blood had welled to the surface of the bandages, nothing had seeped through.
 Thank Cthulhu.
 I'm leaving the bandages on and not washing my feet so that the dried blood has a chance to scab over and create a seal.
 Tomorrow should be no worse than today.
 Theoretically.

 Which brings me to the issue of laundry, washing, and body odor.
 Because I restarted the walk so late in the year, I haven't really had to worry about my usual sweatiness and funk.
 I'm also wearing layers of clothing on these hikes, so when I reach my destination for the day, I simply strip off any inner layers and wear only my outer layers.
 The only daily laundry I do is my underwear; everything else is more or less okay so far.
 I might do my laundry after the 36K segment, but we'll see.
 I might be able to ride the bus home from Andong without worrying about being too stinky.
 One of the advantages of distance walking in cold weather.